bbugyi200/MyHugoBlog/content/blog/github-repo-rank-algorithm.md

 Alas, I have come to a bitter conclusion regarding GitHub projects: a larger number of GitHub stars does NOT indicate a larger value added to the developer community (which IMHO should be the ultimate goal of any open source project).
 This realization has led me on a search for a better way.

-TLDR: **GitHub stars have long been an insufficient means of determining a repository's worth.
+tl;dr: **GitHub stars have long been an insufficient means of determining a repository's worth.
 It's time for a new ranking system.**

 ## The Rank Algorithm